 Iranian defector 'saw North Korean technicians' in Tehran

-A former Iranian diplomat who defected to the West said Tuesday he had regularly seen North Korean technicians at Tehran airport between 2002 and 2007.
+A former Iranian diplomat who defected to the West said on Tuesday that he had regularly seen North Korean technicians at Tehran airport between 2002 and 2007.

 Western intelligence agencies suspect North Korea may be helping Iran to develop long-range ballistic missiles and nuclear weapons technology.
 Tehran insists it simply wants to develop civilian nuclear power.

-Mohammed Reza Heydari, Iran's former consul general in Norway, defected amid protests in his homeland over Iranian President Mahmoud Ahmadinejad's disputed re-election.
-Norway granted him asylum in February.
+Mohammed Reza Heydari, Iran's former consul in Norway, sought political asylum in December amid protests in his homeland in the aftermath of Iranian President Mahmoud Ahmadinejad's disputed re-election.

 "I saw them with my own eyes," he said.
 "They were treated in a very discreet manner, in order to pass through without being seen."